daattali/beautiful-jekyll/_posts/2024-11-17-Cisco Router-as-a-DHCP-Server.md

 The detailed ip address and vlans information is in the logical diagram of this lab.

 ## Design
+The design is created using Microsoft Visio.
+The design is simple yet complex, it carries both layer 2 and layer 3 technologies of OSI model.
+Switch's virtual interface 1 is used as a default gateway which creates a need of IP DHCP helper and routing between different networks.
 ![Router_as_a_DHCP_Server_Diagram](https://baltejgiri.github.io/assets/img/Router_as_a_DHCP_Server_Diagram.png)

 ## Configuration